BridgesLab/PrecisionNutrition/Human Genetics/mr-calcium-validation.html.md

 :::

-The primary result, using the inverse variance weighted method shows a 0.5437075 $\pm$ 0.0234494 SD increase in calcium (MGI-BioVU LabWAS) per 1 SD increase in calcium (UK Biobank).
+The primary result, using the Inverse variance weighted (multiplicative random effects) method shows a 0.5437075 $\pm$ 0.0234494 SD increase in calcium (MGI-BioVU LabWAS) per 1 SD increase in calcium (UK Biobank).
 This is statistically significant with a p-value of 6.2499238\times 10^{-119}.
 All six MR methods (IVW, weighted median, weighted mode, MR-Egger, MR-PRESSO with and without outliers) gave consistent, significant causal estimates, confirming instrument validity and harmonisation.

 ### MR-Egger Intercept